 British travellers are advised to make sure they have comprehensive travel insurance.
 If they suffer from existing medical conditions, it is important that they have a policy which covers those.

 Travelling on business – if you plan to conduct any business or earn any money in an EU country, there are a whole set of additional requirements – you can see the detail here: Business travel.

 As Britain will no longer be part of the EU customs scheme, all goods brought to Lanzarote from UK will be subject to detailed customs clearance.

 British Citizens Living In Lanzarote

 The advice is to make sure you are legally registered as living here, in order to earn your right to remain.
-You should also transfer your driving licence to a Spanish one as soon as possible.

 British residents registered as living in Lanzarote will at some time have their green residencia certificates exchanged for a TIE – Tarjeta indentidad extranjero.
 This is the card used by residents from countries outside the EU and it will state that the entitlement to live in Spain is based on the withdrawal agreement.
 The TIE will also serve as an identity card.
 Currently, there is no need to go ahead and exchange your residencia for a TIE, although it is possible to do so now.

 Holders of UK driving licences, who are resident in Spain, must change their driving licences for Spanish ones.
 This must be done by 30th December 2020.